Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Introduction

+Epigenetic inheritance, namely the transmission of phenotypic traits across generations without changes to DNA sequence, is particularly elusive and difficult to assess: non-genetic transmission can occur through a great variety of molecular mechanisms, among which DNA methylation, histone modifications, and non-coding RNA regulation \cite{Deichmann2016epigenetics, Jablonka2002epigeneticsterm}, which makes it hard to pin down its hereditary nature in a sharp way.
+Epigenetic inheritance, though, is also hugely relevant, unfolding its full potential in the realm of stem cells, whose high replicative capacity and promising regenerative potential make them the ideal arena to study how different phenotypic traits emerge and evolve within a clonal population.
+Besides, differentiation and cell-fate -- which are core issues of stem cell biology -- strongly rely on epigenetic mechanisms \cite{Lunyak2008epigenetic, Meissner2010epigeneticstemcells}.
+Exploring epigenetic inheritance in cell lineages is therefore a further urgent reason to try and find robust methods of hereditary assessment.

-Among the phenotypic traits that can be used to study the hereditary nature of clonal replication, {\it inactivity} --- that we define as the state the cell enters when it stops dividing --- emerges as a particularly relevant one.
-This is primarily for two reasons: First, because in the context of cellular aging, inactivity essentially means senescence, whose epigenetic origin has huge clinical impact \cite{ogrodnik2021cellular, koch2012monitoring, franzen2017senescence, franzen2021dna}.
-Secondly, because inactivity is in general a more complex state than just senescence, a state that impinges greatly on the fate of stem cells and of their progenies.
-When a cell exits the replication cycle and stops dividing, it enters what is called the G$_0$ phase \cite{nachtwey1969cell, cheung2013molecular, behl2013cell, mens2018cell}: a G$_0$ cell can either be reversibly inactive (quiescent) or irreversibly so (differentiated or senescent).
-Hence, inactivity may be used as a proxy of that elusive holy grail of stem cell research that is differentiation potential \cite{mareddy2007clonal, mareddy2010stem}.
-This issue is particularly relevant for bone marrow stromal cells (BMSC, also known as mesenchymal stem cells): despite being a promising source of skeletal stem cells \cite{bianco2015skeletal}, the high degree of heterogeneity of BMSC colonies severely hinders the development of clinical protocols for bone regeneration \cite{bianco2013meaning}.
-If hereditary epigenetic factors play a major role in determining activity and cell-cycle exit, they may be involved also in the regulation of BMSCs potency.
-Controlling the hereditary character of inactivity could therefore help developing protocols to control inter-colony heterogeneity, thus advancing the clinical potential of skeletal stem cells.
+A particularly general trait, defining the hereditary structure of lineage trees at a very fundamental level, is {\it inactivity}, namely the state the cell enters when it stops dividing.
+This is primarily for three reasons.
+First, because in the context of cellular aging, inactivity essentially means senescence, whose epigenetic origin has huge clinical impact \cite{ogrodnik2021cellular, koch2012monitoring, franzen2017senescence, franzen2021dna}.
+Secondly, because inactivity is in general a more complex state than just senescence: an inactive cell can be reversibly so (quiescent) or irreversibly inactive (differentiated or senescent), a difference that impinges greatly on the fate of cells \cite{nachtwey1969cell, cheung2013molecular, behl2013cell, mens2018cell}.
+Finally, inactivity is a very general template for any mechanism differentially cutting branch proliferation within a lineage tree, irrespective of the specific nature of the tree.
+Hence, studying the hereditary ramifications of inactivity has a potentially broad impact on the more general scope of gauging inheritance in {\it any} kind of tree.